 |Bonus Component||Round down transaction to nearest S$5, then divide by 5 and multiply by 9|

-The good news is that unlike the UOB PRVI Miles Card, you only get hit by rounding once.
-The bad news is that all transactions are still rounded down to the nearest S$5, so the minimum spend required to earn miles is S$5.
+Since all transactions are rounded down to the nearest S$5, the minimum spend required to earn miles is S$5.
 Anything less than that earns nothing!

 - The S$9 is rounded down to S$5